How to Bake Eggs in a Mason Jar Lid

 This post may contain affiliate links.
 Please read our disclosure policy.

-Good morning!
-Well, even if it isn’t morning time, we have a fun, easy, and creative recipe to share with you today.
-We’re going to bake eggs in a mason jar lid!
-We cook eggs in our house regularly, as I’m sure you do too.
-We also use eggs for baking and in some of our most favorite recipes.
+How to bake eggs in a mason jar lid!
+We cook eggs at home regularly, as I’m sure you do too.
 Grab some mason jar lids and preheat your oven!
-In just about 10 minutes, you’ll have baked a bunch of perfect “over-easy” or “sunny side up” eggs.Â
+In just about 10 minutes, you’ll have some perfect “over-easy” or “sunny side up” eggs.

-Supplies for Baking Eggs in a Mason Jar Lid
+Eggs in a Mason Jar Lid Eggs

 - Eggs